usnistgov/asbestos/asbestos-assembly/README.txt

 For HAPI FHIR, the default base URL is: hapiFhirBase=${hapiFhirBase}

+Running FHIR Toolkit the easy way
+We have installed two custom scripts in tomcat/bin start.sh   -- to start both the XDSToolkit base and the FhirToolkit base (in that order) stop.sh    -- to stop both

 Running FHIR Toolkit
 If you are using XDS Toolkit for MHD Document Source Testing, XDS Toolkit must be started BEFORE FHIR Toolkit.
 The FHIR Toolkit initialization will setup the required simulators on the backend using the XDS Toolkit Simulator API.